trinimetalhead/SE2-Asignment-2/readme.md

 ### NOTE: Controllers were used in the creation of this database

+## FIrstly you must install requirements:

+open your command line 'ctrl' + ' ` '

+pip install -r requirements.txt

-## Firstly You Must Initialize the Database:
+## Then You Must Initialize the Database:

 flask init